MauroCE/PythonSimpleSQL/README.md

 # PythonSimpleSQL
-A repository containing various code to deal with T-SQL, MS-SQL
+A repository containing various code to deal with T-SQL, MS-SQL using pyobdc.